 - Stressful last-minute shopping

-- Tons of crappy plastic toys that will break and be forgotten
+- Meaningless gifts that will break and be forgotten

 At the same time, gift giving fun and is even a love language for some.